Noether's theorem: Basic illustrations and background

 As another example, if a physical process exhibits the same outcomes regardless of place or time, then its Lagrangian is symmetric under continuous translations in space and time respectively: by Noether's theorem, these symmetries account for the conservation laws of linear momentum and energy within this system, respectively.

 Noether's theorem is important, both because of the insight it gives into conservation laws, and also as a practical calculational tool.
 It allows investigators to determine the conserved quantities (invariants) from the observed symmetries of a physical system.
 Conversely, it allows researchers to consider whole classes of hypothetical Lagrangians with given invariants, to describe a physical system.
 As an illustration, suppose that a physical theory is proposed which conserves a quantity X. A researcher can calculate the types of Lagrangians that conserve X through a continuous symmetry.
 Due to Noether's theorem, the properties of these Lagrangians provide further criteria to understand the implications and judge the fitness of the new theory.
-Noether's theorem is so well incorporated into QFT that:"...any results seeming to break that theorem can immediately be declared as hiding a calculational error."allowing it to act as a mathematical model for much contemporary research in physics.